psychemedia/storytelling-notes/master-maid.md

 At first the Princess would not think of such a thing; but after thinking the matter over she thought of a plan, and said:

-"Well, you shall have your wish, " and took away with her the silken dress.
+"Well, you shall have your wish," and took away with her the silken dress.

 But at night, when the Master-Maid came to the palace and claimed her promise, the Princess put a sleep-giving drug in Edgar's cup.